browserengineering/book/book/styles.md

 Summary
 =======

-This post was quite a lot of work!
+This chapter was quite a lot of work!
 We implemented a rudimentary but complete layout engine, including a parser, selector matching, cascading, and even downloading and applying CSS files.
 Not only that, but the CSS engine should be relatively easy to extend, with new